 We live in New Hampshire and Maine.
 Winter means snow, ice, and cold temperatures.
 BRRRR!
 As the mercury drops, we spend a lot of time and energy figuring out how to keep the heat in our homes and stay warm efficiently.
+Best way to accomplish this is with under door draft stoppers.
 Preventing drafts is key to this process.
 And believe it or not, doors are huge culprits.
 Here are some great DIY Door Draft Stopper no sew and other ideas to keep your family toasty this winter.
 Whether they lead to the outside or to a closet, doors allow a lot of cold air to seep into the house.
 Door draft stoppers are the answer!
 Of course, you can buy door draft stoppers here, but we never say no to a DIY project.
-If you’d like to make your own DIY door draft stopper, we’ve got several methods for you to try.
+If you’d like to make your own DIY under door draft stopper, we’ve got several methods for you to try.

 Looking for more winter projects?
 Check out our collection of Winter DIY and recipes.

 Sewing a Door Draft Stopper